Oral Surgery Placentia, CA

 Dental Implants

 Dental implants are the most reliable and long-lasting way to replace missing teeth.
 These zirconia or titanium threaded pegs are implanted in your jawbone to replace lost tooth roots.
-After dental implants heal, crowns, bridges, or dentures can be attached.
+After dental implants heal, crowns, partial fixed bridges, or dentures can be attached.
 Partial dentures or implant-supported dentures are another tooth restoration option.

 Treatment for Periodontitis